Pavankumarshridhar31/Predicting-User-Behavior-Battery-Drain-/README.md

-This project analyzes mobile device usage patterns and user behavior using a dataset with 700 samples.
-Key metrics include app usage time, screen-on time, battery drain, and data consumption.
-The aim is to classify user behavior into five categories and predict battery drain using machine learning a
+This project, Predicting User Behavior & Battery Drain, analyzes mobile device usage patterns using a dataset of 700 samples.
+It examines key metrics such as app usage time, screen-on time, battery drain, and data consumption to classify user behavior into five categories.
+Machine learning models are employed to predict battery drain based on usage patterns.
+The project aims to provide insights into user habits, optimize battery performance, and enhance mobile experience.
+Various classification and regression techniques are explored to improve prediction accuracy